Higher Gauge Theories Based on 3-groups: and models, ordinary gauge fields and gravity

-In order to transform this topological action into an action with nontrivial dynamics, we again introduce the appropriate simplicity constraints.
+where $B^I \in \cA^2(\cM_4\,,\mathfrak{su}(N))$ is the new Lagrange multiplier.
+In order to transform this topological action into action with nontrivial dynamics, we again introduce the appropriate simplicity constraints.
 The constraint giving rise to gravity is the same as in (\ref{eq:GravityVeza}), while the constraint for the gauge fields is given as in the action (\ref{eq:bfgauge}) with the substitution $\delta^a \to e^a$:

 It is crucial to note that the action (\ref{eq:YMplusGravity}) is a combination of the pure gravity action (\ref{eq:GravityVeza}) and the Yang-Mills action (\ref{eq:bfgauge}), such that the nondynamical background field $\delta^a$ from (\ref{eq:bfgauge}) gets promoted to a dynamical field $e^a$.
 The relationship between these fields has already been hinted at in the equation (\ref{eq:flatspacetimemetric}), which describes the connection between $\delta^a$ and the flat spacetime metric $\eta_{\mu\nu}$.
 Once promoted to $e^a$, this field becomes dynamical, while the equation (\ref{eq:flatspacetimemetric}) becomes the usual relation between the tetrad and the metric,